Set the Type in Step 2, Name, Address, Date, Amount, before pointing at a reference document. Type is the biggest accuracy lever in the flow.

 Engagement letters

-Upload the client intake form.
-Libra fills in client name, matter description, fee arrangement, and contact details.
+Point at the client intake form.
+Libra fills in client name, matter description, fee arrangement and contact details.

 Lease agreements